 Sally Blanchard, a respected avian behaviorist, has proposed that feather picking, plucking and mutilation are perplexing symptoms that are maintained by a complex myriad of causes.
 And, Pamela Clark concurs.
 “Owners often look for the cause for the feather abuse.
 In reality, there are usually a few factors or problems that contribute to the behavior in any given case.”
 (This article originally appeared in the Holistic Bird Newsletter)

-It is theorized that while one simple situation may cause the onset, feather picking tends to become a “habit” and is maintained through a mix of improper reinforcement, psychological stressors and physiological stressors.
+It is theorized that while one simple situation may cause the onset, feather picking tends to become a “habit” and is maintained through a mix of

 Put simply, we don’t know what maintains self mutilation, but we think that your birds entire environment may work together to maintain the habit, once it has started.